webduno/sol22/README.md

-# How to make a token in the solana blockchain
+# Create a token on Solana with Liquidity

 Create your own crypto currency from scratch for web3 using solana cli & metaplex.
-This repository contains resources for the Solana Token22 Program & the Metaplex Protocol that allow you to create and manage your tokens on the Solana blockchain.
+This repository contains resources for the Solana Token22 Program & the Metaplex Protocol that allow you to create and manage your tokens on the Solana blockchain and adding liquidity pools and providers to allow public trading.

 ### Website Guide:
   - https://sol22.vercel.app